adhvayjagadeesh/DFT---Machine-Learning/README.md

 - We are only reporting performance of model types, not creating a super good model, so use k-fold for base performance
 - For XGB, using "dart" booster takes way too long, if u got time, try it
 - Small compromise: To avoid the deadly triply-nested loop on hybrid models with weighting, we are going to use `split` to split 80% into hyperparam tuning or regular training, and 20% to weighting
-- When using `VotingRegressor` or `WeightedRegressor`, make sure to set the pipeline name to `""`, and name the models like the table below
+- When using `VotingRegressor` make sure to set the pipeline name to `""`, and name the models like the table below
-- When modifying `WeightedRegressor`, make sure to run the file on its own with `python -m utils.hybrid` to check
 - 6 model types:
   - 2 Standalone: K-fold (k) and bayesian-optimized (b)
   - 4 Hybrid: K-fold, weighting (w), bayesian-optimized, and weighted + bayesian (wb)